isr4r/oscp-tips/README.md

 10 - Check HTML code, check title of the page, sometimes you will get vulnerable system name from title itself.

 11 - Check nmap scan, try to connect to every port using telnet or nc.
 Send some random keys and see the response.
+You can also adjust the speed of scan if not getting desired results, for example try with -T2.

 12 - Check hacktricks (https://book.hacktricks.xyz/) if you don't know or aware about pentesting of a port or service.